Eigenvector Geometry as a New Route to Criticality in Random Multiplicative Systems

-\paragraph*{Near-critical tail exponent.} Let us define the critical non-normal dispersion of the singular values $\sigma_c(N)$ as the value that solves $\gamma(\sigma)=0$.
-Linearizing \eqref{eq:gamma_largeN} around $\sigma=\sigma_c$ and inserting in \eqref{eq:alpha_master} yields the power law tail exponent

-The tail exponent decreases \emph{linearly} with the distance to criticality, with slope scaling as $\sqrt{2\ln N}$ and with a denominator collecting the variance contributions from spectrum, condition number, and reinjection.
-In high dimensions, the interplay of these three sources of randomness creates a fine balance between stability and criticality.
-In particular, the critical non-normal variance $\sigma_c(N)$ scales as $\sqrt{\ln N}$, implying that larger systems can sustain greater heterogeneity before destabilizing when $\gamma \approx 0$.
-Moreover, the tail exponent $\alpha$ decreases as $\sigma \to \sigma_c(N)$, showing that high-dimensional non-normality produces heavy-tailed fluctuations even under spectral stability.
-Thus, dimensionality and non-normal amplification together drive the system closer to criticality, in the form of diverging moments and vanishing tail exponents.

-To illustrate our theoretical predictions, we conducted numerical experiments for systems of dimension $N=6,10,$ and $20$.
-The setup mirrors the generic scenario outlined above while remaining analytically tractable.
-At each step $t$, the random update matrix is drawn as (\ref{eq:apx_dec_n_dim23}) where $\Lamb$ is diagonal with eigenvalues $\lambda_{i}$ with $\ln\lambda_i\sim \mathcal{N}(-1,0.1)$ to avoid the matrix $\Lamb$ to be a multiple of the identity, and to have $\ln\rho\approx -1$ ensuring spectral stability. $\PP_t$ is sampled from its singular value decomposition (SVD), $\PP_t = \U_t \Sig_t \V$, where $\U_t$ and $\V$ are independent Haar-distributed unitary matrices, and $\Sig_t$ is diagonal with i.i.d.\ singular values $s_{i,t}$ satisfying $\ln s_{i,t} \sim \mathcal{N}(0,\sigma)$.
+{\it Numerical Illustration.} For the numerical simulations, we sample the matrices $\A_t$ such that their eigenvalues satisfy $\ln \lambda_i \sim \mathcal{N}(-1,\,0.1)$, thereby preventing $\Lamb_t$ from being (approximately) proportional to the identity.
+This choice ensures that $\ln \rho \approx -1$, so that the system remains spectrally stable. $\PP_t$ is sampled from its singular value decomposition (SVD), $\PP_t = \U_t \Sig_t \V$, where $\U_t$ and $\V$ are independent Haar-distributed unitary matrices, and $\Sig_t$ is diagonal with i.i.d.\ singular values $s_{i,t}$ satisfying $\ln s_{i,t} \sim \mathcal{N}(0,\sigma)$.
 The role of $\sigma$ in shaping the dynamics will be examined.
-The matrix $\V^\dag\Lamb\V$ is drawn at the beggining of the simulation, and define the ``normal'' case of the system dynamic, and the $\U_t\Sig_t$ parts account for the non-normal stretching and rotation, which do not affect the matrix spectrum at all time.
+The matrix $\V^\dagger \Lamb \V$ is drawn once at the beginning of the simulation and defines the purely ``normal'' component of the dynamics.
+The factors $\U_t \Sig_t$ then encode the non-normal stretching and rotational effects.
+By construction, these contributions modify the transient amplification properties without altering the spectrum of the matrix at any time.